 Well, let me tell ya this little Newfoundlander was instantly mortified, and quickly tried to explain to him what the saying really meant..but in hindsight, I probably made an even bigger fool of myself and should have just known when to know you’re defeated.
 I could always walk to work, right?

-I remember just after that incident, I was involved on a conversation with my manager and another person.
-We were talking about the wonderful area of Peterborough, Ont. where I was living at the time, and even more so the Kawartha Lakes region, with its river locks, canals and wonderful lakes.
+I remember another time, just after that incident, I was involved in a conversation with my manager and another person.
+We were talking about the wonderful area of Peterborough, Ontario, where I was living at the time.
+Our chat was based more on the Kawartha Lakes region, with its river locks, canals and wonderful lakes.
 There I am, young and green and trying to fit in and be one of the ‘in crowd’.

 Finally, as the laughter died down and my manager got her wind back, she asked me,